knights-analytics/hugot/README.md

 ## What

-The goal of this library is to provide an easy, scalable, and hassle-free way to run Hugging Face 🤗 transformer pipelines in golang applications.
+The goal of this library is to provide an easy, scalable, and hassle-free way to run transformer pipelines inference and training in golang applications, such as Hugging Face 🤗 transformers pipelines.
 It is built on the following principles:

-1. Fidelity to the original Hugging Face python implementations: the aim is to accurately replicate Hugging Face inference implementations for the implemented pipelines, so that models trained and tested in python can be seamlessly deployed in a golang application
+1. Hugging Face compatibility: models trained and tested using the python huggingface transformer library can be exported to onnx and used with the hugot pipelines to obtain identical predictions as in the python version.
-2. Hassle-free and performant production use: we exclusively support onnx exports of Hugging Face models.
-Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [Hugging Face Optimum](https://huggingface.co/docs/optimum/index), and used with the library
+2. Hassle-free and performant production use: we exclusively support onnx models.
+Pytorch transformer models that don't have an onnx version can be easily exported to onnx via [Hugging Face Optimum](https://huggingface.co/docs/optimum/index), and used with the library.
-3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API, or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.
+3. Run on your hardware: this library is for those who want to run transformer models tightly coupled with their go applications, without the performance drawbacks of having to hit a rest API or the hassle of setting up and maintaining e.g. a python RPC service that talks to go.
+4. Simplicity: the hugot api allows you to easily deploy pipelines without having to write your own inference or training code.

 We support inference on CPU and on all accelerators supported by ONNX Runtime/OpenXLA.
 Note however that currently only CPU, and GPU inference on Nvidia GPUs via CUDA, are tested (see below).

 ## Why

-Developing and fine-tuning transformer models with the Hugging Face python library is a great experience, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging and require quite some setup.
+Developing and fine-tuning transformer models with the Hugging Face python library is a great experience, but if your production stack is golang-based being able to reliably deploy and scale the resulting pytorch models can be challenging and can require quite some setup.
 This library aims to allow you to just lift-and-shift your python model and use the same Hugging Face pipelines you use for development for inference in a go application.

 ## For whom

-For the golang developer or ML engineer who wants to run transformer pipelines on their own hardware, tightly coupled with their own application.
+For the golang developer or ML engineer who wants to run or fine-tune transformer pipelines on their own hardware and tightly coupled with their own application, without having to deal with writing their own inference or training code.

 ## By whom